mendix/docs/content/developerportal/deploy/private-cloud-technical-appendix-01.md

 Kubernetes offers a standard way to automate application management – the [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 An operator uses the standard Kubernetes [REST API](https://kubernetes.io/docs/reference/using-api/) and its own Kubernetes service account to monitor and manage Kubernetes resources for an application.

 Kubernetes supports custom extensions to its API called [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRs).
-A custom resource looks just like a standard Kubernetes resource (such as a pod, secret, or service) and represents a custom object type.
-Custom Resources are defined through [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRDs) which are installed globally into a Kubernetes cluster.
-Custom Resources are plain text files can be updated using a text editor and managed through the Kubernetes API.
+A CR looks just like a standard Kubernetes resource (such as a pod, secret, or service) and represents a custom object type.
+CRs are defined through [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRDs) which are installed globally into a Kubernetes cluster.
+CRs are plain text files can be updated using a text editor and managed through the Kubernetes API.

 A Kubernetes operator contains one or more [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) that implement a control loop.
-A controller continuously monitors Custom Resources and performs the actions necessary to bring the resource into a desired state (expressed in the Custom Resource's `spec` field).
-Any status changes and updates will be reported through the Custom Resource's `status` field.
-An operator can be controlled through its Custom Resources either manually, using `kubectl`, or automatically, by other operators or components that can communicate with the Kubernetes API.
+A controller continuously monitors CRs and performs the actions necessary to bring the resource into a desired state (expressed in the CR's `spec` field).
+Any status changes and updates will be reported through the CR's `status` field.
+An operator can be controlled through its CRs either manually, using `kubectl`, or automatically, by other operators or components that can communicate with the Kubernetes API.

 Red Hat's primary way of installing software into OpenShift uses operators, hosted on [operatorhub.io](https://operatorhub.io/).
 A few well-known operators include: